-Complete and submit an official River Valley Community College application to the Admissions Office and include the \$10 Application Fee.
+1. Complete and submit an official River Valley Community College application to the Admissions Office and include the \$10 Application Fee.
 Checks or money orders should be made payable to River Valley Community College.
 Applications received without the application fee will not be processed.
-You can apply online at www.rivervalley.edu and the application fee will be waived.
+You can also apply online at www. rivervalley.edu.

 - 2. Submit evidence of graduation from an approved high school along with an official transcript of courses and grades; or official documentation of a General Equivalent Diploma (GED) or its satisfactory equivalent.
 Official documents must be received directly from the granting institution in a sealed envelope. - 3.
 Submit official transcripts of all previous college work.
 Official documents must be received directly from the granting institution in a sealed envelope. - 4.
-Schedule an appointment to take the Accuplacer® assessment by calling the Admissions office.
-(Accuplacer is a tool that assists in identifying academic strengths and weaknesses in computer, reading, and math skills.
+Schedule an appointment to take the Accuplacer[®] assessment by calling the Admissions office.
+(Accuplacer is a tool that assists in identifying academic strengths and weaknesses in sentence skills, reading comprehension, elementary algebra, and arithmetic.
 This assessment is computerized and is given to all applicants.)
-There is a \$15 fee for the Accuplacer.
-The fee can be paid at the time of the assessment.
+There is currently a \$15 administrative fee for the Accuplacer.
+The fee is paid at the time of the assessment.
 Applicants with documented disabilities who require accommodations to take the assessment must submit official documentation to the Disabilities Coordinator prior to scheduling the assessment.
 (See page 19) - 5.
-A personal interview with a College Admissions Counselor is optional and strongly encouraged.
-Please note: All nursing program applicants must participate in a personal interview with an Admissions Counselor.
+A personal interview with a College Admissions Counselor is optional but strongly encouraged.